by Justin Williams

 ”I’ll never let him go.”
 Alma twisted herself away and, afraid to harm her, I let go.
 She pulled her dagger from its sheath. ”Maybe you can’t fight.
 But I can.”

-Alma’s blade flashed across the night like a shooting star.
-If there had been mercy from the Fates, Morris would be dead.
-This was not a night for mercy.
+Alma’s blade flashed across the night like a comet, and if there had been mercy from the Fates, Reynolds would have been dead.
+It was not a night for mercy.

-Morris ducked away and the dagger disappeared into the darkness.
+Reynolds ducked away as the dagger disappeared into the darkness.

 Alma screamed next.

 Alma spat in his face, and he slapped hers in return.
-Another rope appeared, and my hope was lost. ”I should have handled you in the village,” said Morris.
+Another rope appeared, and my hope was lost. ”I should have handled you back in town,” said Reynolds.

-I slammed my hands against the wall as they dragged Alma away, the first true simulation of anger I could remember.
+I slammed my hands against the wall as they dragged her away, the truest simulation of anger I could remember.
 I wanted to go after them, but my systems seized up in conflict.

 The remaining men turned to me, torch fire reflecting in their eyes.